NTjhung/microsoft-graph-iam-reporting-automation/README.md

 PowerShell automation reduces manual work and makes IAM reporting more repeatable.

+### Microsoft Graph

+Microsoft Graph can be used to query Microsoft Entra ID user, group, and membership data for reporting and audit purposes.

+## Lab Notes

+The original Microsoft Graph PowerShell cmdlet approach ran into module loading issues in Azure Cloud Shell.
+To complete the project cleanly, a REST-based Microsoft Graph PowerShell script was created using `Invoke-RestMethod` and an Azure Cloud Shell access token.

+This demonstrates practical troubleshooting and an alternate automation method when module dependencies cause issues.

 ## Resume Bullet

-- Built a Microsoft Graph IAM reporting automation project using PowerShell to export Microsoft Entra ID users, groups, group memberships, contractor access, admin access, and audit evidence reports.
+- Built a Microsoft Graph IAM reporting automation project using PowerShell and REST API calls to export Microsoft Entra ID users, groups, group memberships, and audit evidence reports for access review support.

 ## Status

-In progress.
-This project will be updated with scripts, exported CSV reports, documentation, and screenshots.
+Completed Microsoft Graph IAM reporting automation lab with PowerShell scripts, generated CSV reports, documentation, and screenshots.